lheisey/ppv-addons/README.txt

 == Frequently Asked Questions ==

-= What is the location of default_image, default_post_icon, and default_tag_icon? =
+= What is the location of default_image? =

-The image or icon should be placed in the directory wp-content\plugins\ppv-addons\public\images.
-Set the option in the shortcode to the filename of the image or icon.
+The image should be placed in the directory wp-content\plugins\ppv-addons\public\images.
+Set the option in the shortcode to the filename of the image.

 = Which readme file do I make changes in? =